 The Management Committee is responsible for the overall management of the Bank in accordance with the Board Charter and its Terms of Reference.
-The Management Committee is charged with identifying and managing the core operating needs of the Bank.
+The Management Committee is charged with identifying and managing the core operations of the Bank.

-The ALCO is responsible for the management of the balance sheet of the Bank, including capital adequacy in accordance with the risk appetite approved by the Board and the Bank's Internal Capital Adequacy Assessment Process ("ICAAP") framework.
-The ALCO responsibilities also include establishing and maintaining appropriate procedures for the management of liquidity risk, market risk and contingency funding that are consistent with the strategy and policy approved by the Board.
+The Asset and Liability Committee (ALCO) is responsible for the management of the balance sheet of the Bank, including capital adequacy in accordance with the risk appetite approved by the Board, the Bank's Internal Capital Adequacy Assessment Process ("ICAAP") and the Bank's Internal Liquidity Adequacy Assessment Process ("ILAAP").
+ALCO is also responsible for leading the development of the Bank's Recovery Plan.
+ALCO oversees the establishment and maintenance of appropriate procedures for the management of liquidity risk, market risk and contingency funding that are consistent with the strategy and policy approved by the Board.

-The Residual Asset Risk Committee of the Bank is responsible for the setting, validation and monitoring of residual asset risk for the Bank.
-The responsibilities include monitoring adherence to residual asset risk and reviewing strategies and policies regarding setting of Residual Values.
+The Residual Asset Risk Committee of the Bank is responsible for the setting, validating and monitoring of residual asset risk in the Bank.
+The responsibilities include monitoring adherence to residual asset risk appetite and reviewing strategies and policies regarding setting of Residual Values.

-The Credit Committee has been delegated responsibility by the Board to formulate the credit policies and procedures, to oversee the credit administration function and associated credit risk management.
-The responsibility of the Credit Committee includes monitoring of the quality of credits granted, and considering reviews of the internal credit controls, including the effectiveness of the internal credit function.
+The Credit Committee has been delegated responsibility by the Board to implement the credit policies and ensure procedures are in place, to oversee the Credit Function and associated credit risk management.
+The responsibilities of the Credit Committee include approval of credit proposals within its delegated authority, credit portfolio performance monitoring, and considering reviews of the internal credit controls.
 The Credit Committee is responsible for the overall management of credit exposures of the Bank.
 Credit exposures include both transactional and commercial credit.
 The responsibilities of the Credit Committee include establishing and developing the Credit Policy and recommending it to the Risk Committee for approval; implementing the credit authorities' matrix, manual grading/rating methodologies and automated scoring thresholds approved by the Risk Committee.